salahsaeed19/task-manager/README.md

 # Task Management Application

-A simple task management application built with Django, designed to help users manage and track their tasks efficiently.
-This project includes a backend API using Django REST Framework to perform CRUD operations on tasks, with an admin interface to manage them.
+A comprehensive task management application developed with Django, intended to help users efficiently manage and track their tasks.
+This project provides a backend API using Django REST Framework for CRUD operations on tasks, with a dedicated admin interface for management.

 ## Features

-- **Task Creation**: Create new tasks with a title, description, and due date.
+- **Task Creation**: Users can create tasks with a title, description, due date, and priority level.
-- **Task Update**: Update task details including title, description, and status (completed or not).
+- **Task Update**: Allows updating of task details, including title, description, due date, completion status, and priority.
-- **Task Deletion**: Remove tasks when no longer needed.
+- **Task Deletion**: Remove tasks that are no longer needed.
-- **Task Listing**: View all tasks in a list format through the API or Django admin interface.
+- **Task Listing**: View all tasks, with support for filtering and sorting by priority and due date.
-- **Django Admin Interface**: Admin interface for managing tasks.
+- **Django Admin Interface**: Admins have access to manage tasks through a user-friendly interface.
-- **API Endpoints**: Built with Django REST Framework to allow interaction with tasks programmatically.
+- **API Endpoints**: Built using Django REST Framework to facilitate programmatic interaction with tasks.

 ## Technologies Used

-- **Backend**: Django
+- **Backend**: Django 5.1.3
 - **API Framework**: Django REST Framework
-- **Database**: SQLite (default for Django, can be configured to use PostgreSQL or MySQL)
+- **Database**: SQLite (configurable to PostgreSQL or MySQL)
 - **Admin Interface**: Django Admin
-- **Python**: Python 3.x
+- **Python Version**: Python 3.12.6

 ## Project Structure